shekelyan/weightedjoinsampling/readme.txt

 3.)
 COMPILE THE CODE

-Execute "make joinsampling" from the main directory (where the "Makefile"-file is located)
+Create a sub-folder "bin" (where the "Makefile"-file is located) Execute "make joinsampling" from the main directory (where the "Makefile"-file is located)

 4.)
 EXECUTE THE CODE